 Living the questions doesn’t mean ignoring the problems, it simply means choosing faith, hope and love despite not having all the answers.

-Partially adapted from The Grand Paradox.
+Partially adapted with permission from The Grand Paradox.